iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 :::note

-If you changed the default `HTTP_PORT` value, you will need to add the port to the urls.
+If you changed the default `HTTP_PORT` value, you must add the port to the URLs.

 :::